 A huge set of brass ones.
-Must have Adept Skill.
 Must have Countered six spells and cast a spell using Charge at least six times.

 Sorcerers forego the level-related damage bonus to their magic attack and their spell attacks do 1d6 damage.
 They are treated as outcasts by other wizards, who view them as ticking time-bombs.
 Once a Wizard goes down the path of Sorcery, they cannot go back to casting spells in the traditional manner.